graeter-group/sith/doc/tutorials/stretching/tutorial_stretching.rst

   :align: center

-  **Figure 1.** Energy distribution in glycine with ACE and NME capping groups, stretched by an external force.
+  **Figure 1.** Energy distribution in glycine with ACE and NME capping groups, stretched by an external force as showed in this tutorial.

 .. attention::

-    To use the `sith` tools described in this tutorial, make sure to import Gaussian as explained in :ref:`load-modules`.
+    To use the :code:`sith` tools described in this tutorial, make sure to import Gaussian as explained in :ref:`load-modules`.

 In this tutorial, we will stretch a glycine amino acid capped with ACE and NME groups.
 The stretching is applied between the terminal carbon atoms of the peptide, until a bond rupture occurs (Figure 1).

 The stretching process works as follows: